Yaakov Shaul Elyashar: Biography and rabbinic career

-In 1893 he became the Rishon LeZion or Sephardi chief rabbi of Palestine following the death of Rishon LeZion Raphael Meir Panigel.
-He remained in this position for the next 13 years until his death in 1906.
+In 1893, he became the Rishon LeZion, or Sephardi Chief Rabbi of Palestine, following the death of Rishon LeZion Raphael Meir Panigel.
+He remained in that position for the next thirteen years until his death in 1906.
 Rabbi Shmuel Salant was the chief rabbi of the Ashkenazi community at the time and they enjoyed very warm relations and collaborated on various issues affecting the entire Jewish community in Palestine.

-Elyashar wrote thousands of responses to questions from Ashkenazim, Sephardim and Temanim throughout the world, most of which were published in the Questions and Responsa "Maase Ish".
+Elyashar wrote thousands of responses to questions from Ashkenazim, Sephardim, and Temanim throughout the world—most of which were published in the Questions and Responsa "Maase Ish".

 Commemoration and legacy

 The Jerusalem neighborhood of Givat Shaul is named after Elyashar.

 One of his great-grandchildren was Israeli politician and writer Eliyahu Elyashar.